-1. English 4 Units

-2. Math at least 4 Units (Algebra I, Geometry, Algebra II and a higher level course or a four vear sequence of courses which contains equivalent content)

-3. Science at least 4 Units (Physics, Chemistry)

-4. Social St. 4 Units
+- 1. English 4 Units - Math at least 4 Units (Algebra I, Geometry, Algebra II and a higher level course or a four year sequence of courses which contains equivalent content) - 3.
+Science at least 4 Units (Physics, Chemistry) - 4.
+Social St. 4 Units - 5.
+For.

-5. For.
 Lang.
-3 Units (or 2 units of two different foreign languages)

-6. Fine Arts 1 Unit

-7. Maintain 3.50 cumulative GPA up to the last grading period of the senior year

-Obtain a composite score of 27 on the ACT (excluding the optional writing test), or a combined score of 1210 on the SAT verbal and math sections (excluding the required writing section).
+3 Units (or 2 units of two different foreign languages) - 6.
+Fine Arts 1 Unit - 7.
+Maintain 3.50 cumulative GPA up to the last grading period of the senior year - 8.
+Obtain a composite score of 27 on the ACT (excluding the optional writing test), or a combined score of 1280 on the SAT verbal and math sections (excluding the required writing section).

+STEM HONORS DIPLOMA

+Math: 5 units Science: 5 units, including 2 units of advanced science Social Studies: 3 units World Languages: 3 units of one world language, or no less than 2 units of each of two world languages studied Fine Arts: 1 unit Electives: 2 units with a focus in STEM GPA: 3.5 on a 4.0 scale ACT/SAT: ACT: 27 or higher/SAT: 1280 or higher Field Experience: Complete a field experience and document the experience in a portfolio specific to the student's area of focus Portfolio: Develop a comprehensive portfolio of work based on the student's field experience or a topic that is related to the student's area of focus

-VOC.
-ED.
-HONORS DIPLOMA-MUST MEET AT LEAST 70F 8 CRITERIA:
+VOCATIONAL EDUCATION HONORS DIPLOMA-MUST MEET AT LEAST 7 OF 8 CRITERIA: